 11 Baby Naming Trends of the Past

-Last week, the Social Security Administration released its list of the most popular baby names of 2012.
-Jacob and Sophia made the top of the list this year, but the SSA website has data on the 1000 most popular baby names for boys and girls going back to 1880, when John and Mary came in first.
+When the Social Security Administration released its list of the most popular baby names of 2012, Jacob and Sophia were at the top of the list.
+But the SSA website has data on the 1000 most popular baby names for boys and girls going back to 1880, when John and Mary came in first.
 A look at the old lists shows that the most popular names are always changing, but some of the naming trends have been around for longer than it might seem.
 Here are 11 naming trends of the past.

 1. Important Titles

 Recent lists have some names that carry a grand sense of importance (Messiah, King, Marquis), but the 1880s and 90s also had its grand titles in the 200 to 400 range of ranked popularity.
 For the boys, there was General, Commodore, Prince, and Major.
 For the girls there was Queen, which hovered around the 500 mark until the 1950s.

 This year has a number of cities as names on the list: Brooklyn, London, and Memphis among them.
 Cities as names is not a new thing, however.
 Boston was a boy's name in the 1880s.
 Dallas and Denver have been around since the 1880s, as has Cleveland (though it peaked in popularity during the presidency of Grover Cleveland, so perhaps should count as a president name instead.)